snrnats/doc-centre/docfx_project/reports/filters-options.md

     <img src="../images/reports/carrier-filters-panel.png"/>
     </a>

 4. Select the carriers that you want to filter the visualisation by (in this case, UPS and DPD).
-The report filters the chart so that only those two carriers are displayed.
+The report filters the chart so that it only takes into account consignments that were shipped by either UPS or DPD AND meet the existing report filter criteria (that is they were shipped between 30/07/2019 and 30/08/2019).

     <a href="../images/reports/filtered-carrier-chart.png" target="_blank">
     <img src="../images/reports/filtered-carrier-chart.png"/>